apocalyptech/choosable/README.md

 Users on other Python-capable platforms are hopefully already aware of what would need to happen there.

-Included in the `examples` directory is a very-incomplete start to *Romeo and/or Juliet*, with the filename `romeo.yaml`, so you can take a look at that if you want.
-Given that the intent here is sort of as a personal "bookmarking" system, it doesn't make much sense to start with an already-filled-out tree, but you can also check out a complete version of the book at `romeo_full.yaml` if you'd like to mega-cheat.
+There are various examples in the `examples` directory, including fully-populated examples of both Ryan North books, as well as the two mini-books also written by him.
+There's also a very incomplete version of *Romeo and/or Juliet* if you'd like to see how it looks as you're still populating the book.

 USAGE
 -----